NotInterestedPirralho/TopDownShooter/README.md

 # Top Down Shooter

-Welcome to **Top Down Shooter 2D**, a game project built to apply the knowledge acquired throughout the semester in Developing an Android Mobile Application.
+Welcome to **Top Down Shooter**, a game project built to apply the knowledge acquired throughout the semester in Developing an Android Mobile Application.
 ---

 ## Table of Contents